Paying attention to your customers is the best thing you can do for your business. Regardless of the nature of the communication, itâs all valuable.

 Implementing features that your customers want adds value.
 The more value you deliver, the more successful your business will become.

-So, feedback requests are an incredibly important thing to track and monitor.
+Feedback requests are an important thing to track and monitor.

 Not all feature requests will make sense for your business.
-But, the reasonable ones are a goldmine for building your future roadmap.
+The reasonable ones are a goldmine for building your future roadmap.
 You should keep track of every feature request you get, and see which fit into your roadmap.

 Feature requests are some of the most valuable types of feedback that customers can give you.
 They give you a clear understanding of what your customers really want.
 Tracking feature requests keeps your roadmap organized and prioritized for more value.